 What Can You See With a Garden Wildlife Camera?

 Animals, mostly.
-You get to see the coming and goings of your local wildlife in your garden; birds, foxes, and, if you are lucky, deer.
+You get to see the coming and goings of your local wildlifes in your garden; birds, foxes, and, if you are lucky, deer.
 You would also get a glimpse of the elusive nocturnal wildlife, including owls, hedgehogs, and badgers.

 If you are a bird watcher, one tip for attracting birds is to put a bird feeder in the camera's view.